Iheuzio/gpt-contextfiles/README.md

 Refresh -> refreshes the window so that all new files will be available for that session.

-User must ctrl+shift+p and click on the `Open GPT Context Window` option and then add files (before or after), then input the question.
+User must ctrl+shift+p and click on the `Open GPT Context Panel` option and then add files (before or after), then input the question.

 # Examples